pqrsooo/image_res/README.md

 # Image Res
 [![pub package](https://img.shields.io/pub/v/image_res.svg)](https://pub.dartlang.org/packages/image_res)

-A command-line tool which simplifies the task of placing image's files into appropriate folders based on their resolution.
+A command-line tool which simplifies a task of placing image files into appropriate folders based on their resolution.
 Refer to [`https://flutter.dev/docs/development/ui/assets-and-images#loading-images`](https://flutter.dev/docs/development/ui/assets-and-images#loading-images) for further information regarding how Flutter manages resolution-appropriate images.
 To put it another way, when you place your image assets in a Flutter project and run this plugin.
 It'll look into all images' filename and automatically move them to appropriate-resolution folders.

 For example, if you place images in the asset folder as shown below: